mip-org/mip-client/README.md

 ## Package Structure

 - Packages are stored in `~/.mip/packages/`
-- Each package is extracted from a zip file into its own directory
+- Each package is extracted from a zip (.mhl) file into its own directory
 - The `+mip` MATLAB namespace is installed in `~/.mip/matlab/+mip/`

 ## Examples